Puppy Vaccine Schedule: A Complete Owner’s Guide

 We all want the best for our canine companions.
 Ensuring they get the right puppy vaccines is one of the most important steps you can take to keep your dog healthy.

-Once your pup has had their initial vaccinations, you need to keep their shots up-to-date and schedule regular check-ups with the vet.
+Once your pup has had their initial vaccinations, you still need to keep their shots up-to-date and schedule regular check-ups with the vet.
 Plus, your vet can help you create a customized plan for your pup’s health and wellness.
-That includes choosing the best food, exercise routine, and more.
+That includes choosing the best dog food, exercise routine, and socialization.

 DISCLOSURE